 You can opt for an organised tour with main points of interest and activities, or opt to move on your own to tourist points on the coast and then book tours.
 Note that bus companies also offer transport and tour packages on the East Coast.

-Travel Advice
+💡 Travel Advice

-The wet season lasts from lte November to February in the north of the country.
+The wet season lasts from late November to February in the north of the country.
 Some roads are at risk of being flooded and inaccessible.
 Plan your East Coast road trip in Australia accordingly.

-How long should you plan?
+How long should You Plan?

 The duration of your road trip depends on many elements: the direction in which you travel, your itinerary and your timetable.
 If you plan to do Sydney – Cairns, 4 weeks may be enough.
 If you want to start south of the coast and go north, plan at least a month and a half or even two if you want to take your time.
 Note that there are 3600 km between Eden (to the south) and Cooktown (to the north).